Ruby seadragon: Biology & ecology

 Due to limited knowledge, researchers are uncertain about the behavior, ecology, and life cycle of the ruby seadragon, and of other seadragon species.
 The assumptions below are subject to change as further research is conducted.

 The holotype of the ruby seadragon was collected with brood, so the reproductive strategy of this species resembles other seadragons.
-In the common and leafy seadragon species, the female's eggs are transferred to the male's brood pouch for incubation until the young hatch.
+In the common and leafy seadragon species, the female's eggs are transferred to the male's brood patch for incubation until the young hatch.

 The ruby seadragon diet is not known but its snout morphology suggests that it is adapted for predation, like other seadragon species.
 The common and leafy seadragons prey on small crustaceans and mysids.
 In observation, the ruby seadragons were seen striking at sandy substrate, potentially feeding on similar prey.

 Comparison of the skeleton of the three species of seadragons, showing bony spines. (a) leafy seadragon, (b) the common seadragon, and (c) ruby seadragon.

 An interesting trait of the ruby seadragon is the lack of dermal appendages despite possessing bony spines for these structures.
 This is attributed to the sparse and turbulent habitat they are sighted in, as bulky appendages can add drag and resistance during strong surges.
 They would not serve the same camouflaging purpose as for the common and leafy seadragons.
 The red coloration of the ruby seadragon may be a camouflage strategy in the low-light depths that this species prefers.
 Depth has a substantial effect on the crypticity of a species, dorsal coloration of species trends to red with increasing depth.
 In low-light environments, red coloration is considered a defense against bioluminescence, particularly at 400+ meter depths.
 This is because the spectrum of bioluminescence lacks red wavelengths, therefore red surfaces are not visible to species that rely on bioluminescence.

 The ruby seadragon also has a curved prehensile tail which may be used for stabilization in reef habitats during strong current surges.
 In other Syngnathid species possessing a prehensile tail, the tail is used to grasp onto vertical objects.
 Other seadragon species, which live in denser kelp forests, lack a prehensile tail.